ricko2001/Genealogy-scripts/RM -Change source template/ReadMe.txt

 *    change field name
 *    add new fields
 *    delete fields

 Use this utility to update existing source and citations to the new template structure.

 If the utility is not used and these changes are made:
 *    change field name
 Data is be invisible when accessed with the new name.
-The old date remains, but hidden.
+The old date remains, but is hidden.
 *    add new fields
 New fields will not be correctly initialized, sentence language will not see the new field as empty when tested by <> in the sentence language.